-In their first year, students take classes in population health, statistical methods and programming, research methods, and professional development.
+In their first year, students in the Duke M.S. in Population Health Sciences program take classes in population health, statistical methods and programming, research methods, and professional development.
 The program’s second year mixes electives and experiential learning, culminating in a capstone project that typically involves an internship.

 |Year 1||Fall (11 credits)||Spring (11 credits)|